-Jerry is the Republican Party's Nominee for the State House in District Three.
+Jerry represents the people of the Third District in the S.C.
+Statehouse.
 He has lived in the Pickens community since 2001 when he joined National Council of Examiners for Engineering and Surveying (NCEES) as its Director of Corporate Affairs.
 He was promoted to Assistant Executive Director in 2003 and CEO in 2007 where he served until he retired in January 2019.

 During his tenure as CEO, the NCEES reserves grew from $18 million to more than $54 million; employed a staff of more than 70 people; signed multiple agreements with foreign universities and professional associations to offer the NCEES licensure examinations; he oversaw a transition of the NCEES pencil/paper exams to a computer-based delivery system; and he helped develop an online registration and compliance database for all licensure candidates and member boards.

 In the community, Jerry currently serves as the Chair of the Church Council for Clemson United Methodist Church and recently led a comprehensive visioning effort to develop strategic goals and metrics for the church.
 Jerry also completed training in 2019 to become certified as a Guardian Ad Litem for Pickens County and currently serves as an advocate for abused and neglected children who are involved with the Pickens County family court system.